co-DE-mon/DASH-Wiz/docs/PHASE2_INTEGRATION.md

 **Problem:** Schema preview shows "No schema available"

 **Solutions:**
-1. Verify `src/data/schemaData.js` is properly imported
+1. Use the Schema Editor UI to load your schema
-2. Check DatabaseExplorer is using centralized schema
+2. Check your backend API is properly configured and responding
+3. Check DatabaseExplorer component state
-3. Look for import errors in console
+4. Look for any console errors

 ### History Not Saving: